rgglez/yii-jui/README.md

 # JUI - jQuery UI extension widgets for Yii 1.1.

 JUI is an extension for Yii 1.1 containing several widgets based on jQuery UI.
-This widgets are now part of Yii 1.1 and Yii 2.x, so this extension is deprecated, and it is provided just as a reference.
+This widgets are now part of Yii 2.x, so this extension is deprecated, and it is provided just as a reference.
 Included are two jQuery packages, versions 1.10.3 and 1.12.1, which are rather old :)

 Main classes: